OfficeDev/Microsoft-Teams-Samples/samples/visual_indicator/nodejs/README.md

 ---
 page_type: sample
-description: Microsoft Teams meeting extensibility sample for iteracting with In-meeting notifications
+description: This sample app shows how to send visual indicator in meetings using targeted notifications API.
 products:
 - office-teams
 - office